KRose8/Codepath_Honeypots/README.md

 # MHN-Honeypot-1

 This first honeypot was run using the Ubuntu Dionaea with HTTP script.
-Honeypot-1 was by far the most successful in data-collecting, being attacked 1,951 times in about 8 hours.
+Honeypot-1 was by far the most successful in data-collecting, being attacked 3,202 times as of the time of writing.
 The attacks came from countries all over the world, using a variety of ports and protocols.
 It was interesting to note that the vast majority of the attacks used pcap as their protocol, although SipSession, smbd, mssqld, and ftdp were all used.

 # MHN-Honeypot-2